L3DEVIL/VphonegagaInject/README.md

 <summary>Contact:</summary>
 Before you contact, please make sure you have readed everything and looking on Google before contacting

-Newbies who do not understand anything should NOT соntact.
-You will be blocked if you ask/beg to teach/spoonfeed.
+Newbies who do not understand anything must NOT соntact.
+You will be BLOCKED if you ask/beg to teach/spoonfeed.
 Why?
 Because we have gotten so many newbie kids who wouldn't know nothing about modding but attempt to try this for nothing, and come to me and begging and spamming for help.
 We are getting tired of this now.
 DON'T be that toxic kid please

 DON'T beg how to mod Frее Firе and PUBG sh*t